sharad2/PhpaAll/Readme.txt

 Added function tbFractionOfGross_DataBinding for data binding in the column FractionOfGross

 # Finance/Payroll/EmployeeAdjustments.aspx.cs
 Changed formula for adding the set % of Gross with the other deductions.
-In the same way formula has been changed for adding % of Gross set for allawances.
+In the same way formula has been changed for adding % of
-With this change gross salary and the net pay are also getting changed.
-This is because we are calulating each value individually.
-Deductions = all current deductions + (formula of gross) * (fraction of gross) Allowances = all current allounces + (formula of gross) * (fraction of gross) Gross = Current Gross formula + Deduction + Allowance Net = Gross - Deductions

 #PhpaLibrary/Database/PayrollDataContext.cs
 Populating columns FractionOfGros and FractionGrossOverridden